 (1657 - 1677, 1679 - 1683), Locust Grove

 A VA colonial militia fort, located southeast of Walkerton on the Mattaponi River.
 It was laid out by Edward Digges (who later became governor) and was commanded by Major (later Colonel) Thomas Walker.
 Built for the protection of the Mattaponi Indians against hostile tribes from the north.
-The first fort, which may have been on this site or another, may have been torn down in 1677 and relocated (see above).
-The second fort may have been the same fort or a new work, and was garrisoned by Mattaponi warriors for their own defense.
+The 1657 fort, which may have been on this site or another, may have been torn down in 1677 and relocated (see above).
+The 1679 fort may have been a rebuild of the 1657 fort or a new work entirely, and was garrisoned by Mattaponi warriors for their own defense.
 Seneca Indians from the northwest attacked in 1683.
 It is unclear if the designated archaeological site includes one or the other, or both, fort sites.

 Fort Matuxon ?

 (1676 - 1678), King William County

 A VA colonial militia fort located on the Pamunkey River at Mehixen Creek.
 Also spelled Mahixon.
 Built for the protection of the Pamunkey Indians against hostile tribes from the north.
 Probably garrisoned only by Pamunkey warriors.
 This was near the site of the earlier minor Youghtanund Indian village Washasatiack (c.
 1600) as noted on John Smith's map of 1608.

 Manskin Indian Fort